Talking to a therapist about porn can feel exposing. You may have rehearsed the conversation and still feel unsure how to say it out loud.

 "I can't afford it."
 This is a real barrier.
 Look into therapists who offer sliding-scale fees, community mental health centers, university training clinics (where graduate students provide supervised therapy at reduced cost), or online platforms that offer lower rates.

-If you’re not ready for therapy yet, that’s okay too.
-Start with understanding what the recovery process looks like or whether quitting is worth it.
-But keep therapy on the map.
-It’s one of the few things that consistently makes this work faster and stick longer.
+If you are not ready for therapy yet, start with understanding what the recovery process looks like or whether quitting is worth it.
+Keep therapy on the map if the pattern keeps repeating, if shame is increasing, or if you need more structure than self-help can provide.